 Here are just some of the benefits of microlearning:

 As the learning units are compressed, they lend themselves to the portable nature of mobile devices.
 Take the commute to work, for example.
-These journey’s are perfect to fit in some nifty microlearning via a mobile learning app such as The Knowledge Arcade.
+These journey’s are perfect to fit in some nifty microlearning via a mobile learning app such as Growth Engineering Learning App.

 Additionally, as we touch our mobiles (on average) 2,617 times a day, they are already habitual.
 Mobile learning therefore becomes second nature to us.